Stress, rumors, even violence: Virus fear goes viral

 None of it seems to matter.

-As the number of cases rise — more than 76,000 and counting — fear is advancing like a tsunami.
+As the number of casesrises — more than 76,000 and counting — fear is advancing like a tsunami.
 And not just in the areas surrounding the Chinese city of Wuhan, the site of the vast majority of coronavirus infections.

 Subway cars in Tokyo and Seoul look more like hospital wards, with armies of masked commuters shooting dirty looks at the slightest cough or sneeze.
 A restaurant owner in a South Korean Chinatown says visitors have dropped by 90%.